Equity Through Inclusion

 The Effectiveness of the Project-Based Approach

-Studies also show that one of the best ways to achieve both equity and inclusion is through a project-based learning approach, like those in SmartLabs Learning Solutions.
+Studies also show that one of the best ways to achieve both equity and inclusion is through a project-based learning approach, like that at work in a SmartLab .
 These authentic, hands-on, engaging learning experiences are customized to each student and school based on individual interests, learning goals, and unique needs.

 Most importantly, the student-led project-based learning naturally leads to inclusivity.
 Teachers involved in SmartLab Learning are trained to promote authentic, respectful, and accepting learning environments that value differences and result in students’ genuine sense of belonging and mutual respect.